Huskies snap Oregon State’s 23-game baseball winning streak

 Beach Volleyball

-• Washington (3-4) won 10 off 11 sets to sweep Sacramento State 5-0 to start a busy road trip.
-UW faces three Pac-12 opponents over the next two days starting with Cal on Friday.
+• Washington (3-4) won 10 of 11 sets to sweep Sacramento State 5-0 to start a busy road trip.
+UW faces three Pac-12 opponents over the next two days starting with California on Friday.

 track and field